 We entered into an employment agreement with Mr. Troutman, our chief financial officer, treasurer and secretary, in June 2017.
 Pursuant to the terms of his employment agreement, Mr. Troutman's employment is at-will and may be terminated at any time by us or Mr. Troutman.
-Under the terms of the employment agreement, Mr. Troutman was initially entitled to receive an annual base salary of \$200,000, which was increased to \$206,000 effective April 1, 2018.
+Under the terms of the employment agreement, Mr. Troutman is currently entitled to receive an annual base salary of \$250,000 effective March 1, 2019.
 Mr. Troutman also received 150,000 non-qualified stock options as part of the commencement of his employment.
 Mr. Troutman is also entitled to receive an annual bonus of up to 40% of his annual base salary based upon our board of directors' assessment of Mr. Troutman's performance and his and our attainment of targeted goals as set by the board of directors (or the compensation committee thereof) in their sole discretion.
-In accordance with the employment agreement, Mr. Troutman was also granted non-qualified stock options to of 100,000 shares of our common stock on November 10, 2017 under our EIP.
-One-fourth of the shares subject to the option grant vested on November 10, 2018 (the first anniversary of Mr. Troutman's commencement of employment) and the remaining shares vest in three equal yearly installments thereafter, subject to Mr. Troutman's continued service and subject to full acceleration in the event that Mr. Troutman's employment is terminated without cause or he resigns for good reason within one month prior to or 12 months following a change in control.
-One hundred percent of this non-qualified stock option will vest by November 10, 2021, pursuant to the terms above.
+Mr. Troutman was also granted non-qualified stock options of 100,000 shares of our common stock on November 10, 2017 and 95,000 shares of our common stock in February 2019, both under our EIP.
+The 2017 options vest in four equal annual installments beginning on the first anniversary of the date of grant, and the 2019 options vest in 48 equal monthly installments beginning on the date of grant, in each case subject to Mr. Troutman's continued service and subject to full acceleration in the event that Mr. Troutman's employment is terminated without cause or he resigns for good reason within one month prior to or 12 months following a change in control.
 Pursuant to his employment agreement, Mr. Troutman also entered into a confidential information and inventions agreement with us.